Hereditary subshifts whose measure of maximal entropy has no Gibbs property: Mirsky measure

-\begin{proof} In view of~\eqref{t:taut}, we can assume that $\mathscr{B}$ itself is taut, and we need to prove that in this case $\mathscr{B}$ is finite.
+\begin{proof} Clearly, if $\mathscr{B}'$ is finite then the corresponding Mirsky measure is atomic.
+We will prove now the other implication.
+In view of~\eqref{t:taut}, we can assume that $\mathscr{B}$ itself is taut, and we need to prove that in this case $\mathscr{B}$ is finite.
 But if $\mathscr{B}$ is taut then by Theorem~F in~\cite{MR3803141} the measure-theoretic dynamical system $(X_{\eta},\nu_{\eta},S)$ is isomorphic to {a} rotation on a certain compact Abelian group considered with Haar measure.
 However, Haar measure has an atom if and only if the group is finite.
 Since the group is given by the inverse limit of cyclic groups $\Z/{\rm lcm}(\{b\in \mathscr{B}: b\leq K\})$, $K\geq 1$, $\mathscr{B}$ itself is finite. \end{proof} \begin{Cor} The Mirsky measure $\nu_{\eta}$ is atomic if and only if for some $k,\ell\geq 1$

 with $\mathscr{B}_1,\dots,\mathscr{B}_k$ being Behrend. \end{Cor}

 \begin{proof} Let $\mathscr{B}'$ be as in~\eqref{t:taut}.
 It follows by the construction of the taut set $\mathscr{B}'$ in Section 4.2 in~\cite{MR3803141} that either